For Ventura County Superior Court Judge

 Amadeus & Cuckoo’s Nest

-Mike Malak with a beached dolphin on the Ventura coast
+Mike Malak with a beached dolphin along the coastline

 The Man With a Heart.